John-Steve-C/unlearning-with-ssd/README.md

 Remember to modify the **model_output_path** to your environment.

 In my own PC, there is a *killed* output when the program running.
 I think the poor memory & GPU of my computer maybe the cause.

+---

+we delete the calculation of Mia (all equals to zero)